 - (a) The fair value of financial assets and liabilities at amortised cost due within 12 months are assumed to approximate to their carrying values. - (b) Financial assets classified as fair value through other comprehensive income are measured at fair value by reference to quoted market prices when available.
 If quoted market prices are not available, then fair values are estimated using a valuation model. - (c) Financial assets mandatorily at fair value through profit and loss, financial liabilities designated at fair value through profit and loss and derivatives are measured at fair value by reference to quoted market prices when available.
+If quoted market prices are not available a valuation model is used to estimate fair value.
 Valuations models are based, wherever possible, on assumptions supported by observable market prices or rates.
 These valuation techniques are based on assumptions.
 As a result, the fair value calculated using these valuation techniques will change if the underlying assumptions change.